-Born in 1959 and started playing music (guitar) when I was 14.
+Born in 1959 and started playing music (guitar) when he was 14.
 First acoustic blues / jazz / skilffle and later on electric blues and jazz.
-Started booking my own bands and others in 1988 and founded Crossroads blues agency.
-Since 1993 my main focus was booking European tours for USA blues / roots artists.
-In 1997 I founded my own record label (Black and Tan Records) combining the tours and releases of the same artists.
-So far I released 43 CD’s, 1 LP, I DVD plus a lot ‘digital only’ music.
+Started booking his own bands (and others) in 1988 and founded Crossroads blues agency.
+Since 1993 his main focus was booking European tours for USA blues artists.
+In 1997 he founded his own record label (Black and Tan Records) combining the tours and releases of the same artists.

-I also played guitar and recorded with several of them (Percy Strother, Smokey Wilson , Byther Smith, Burton Gaar, Roy Roberts, Larry Garner, Boo Boo Davis, Erskine Oglesby, Jody Williams, Roscoe Chenier, Clara McDaniel, Billy Jones, Hosea Leavy).
-With Boo Boo Davis I recorded 10 CD’s and since 1998 more then 1000 live shows at almost all big European blues & jazz stages (among others at Montreux Jazz Festival, Northsea Jazz Festival, Jazz a Juan and Peer Bluesfestival).
+Over the years he played guitar and recorded with a.o.
+Percy Strother, Smokey Wilson , Byther Smith, Burton Gaar, Roy Roberts, Larry Garner, Boo Boo Davis, Erskine Oglesby, Jody Williams, Roscoe Chenier, Clara McDaniel, Billy Jones, Hosea Leavy.
+With Boo Boo Davis he recorded 10 CD’s and did more then 1000 live shows on European blues & jazz stages (like Montreux Jazz Festival, North Sea Jazz Festival, Jazz a Juan and Peer Bluesfestival).

-A duo project together with Jasper Mortier; we both have a broad musical taste and an open mind.
-Together we are mixing the old with the new; combining 30+ years of live stage experience (on the European blues/roots stages) with modern technologies (loops, samples), video projection and other musical styles.
-Our musical input ranges from Alan Lomax to Roxy Music and from Led Zeppelin to techno.
-On stage you will find computers, a double bass, foot pedals, vintage amps, midi controllers, guitars, an old drumkit, a beamer and lots of cables.
-All of this handled by the two of us.
+A duo project together with Jasper Mortier; they both have a broad musical taste and an open mind.
+Together they are mixing the old with the new; combining 30+ years of live stage experience (on the European blues/roots stages) with modern technologies (loops, samples), video projection and other musical styles.
+The musical input ranges from Alan Lomax to Roxy Music and from Led Zeppelin to techno.

+Remixing the blues !
 Expect no ‚music for the millions’ but an original and eclectic mix of blues, jazz, world, funk, techno and all kind of other great music with a beat.
-BLUES always had a strong BEAT and was intended to get people to dance.
-The blues used to be party music; now it can be played again at the hippest modern parties, festival and clubs ..…. and still feel down home.
-If there is a possibillity I also like to add some live authentic blues guitar and video to the music.
+BLUES always had a strong BEAT and was intended to get people to dance; now it can be played again at the hippest modern parties, festival and clubs ..…. and still feel down home.

-together with fellow musician / producer Mischa den Haring I joined forces in this new production unit.
-In February 2014 we released our first tracks and April 2014 our first album production: a new BOO BOO DAVIS release (What Kind Of Shit Is This?)
-After this succesful project we did several other projects and these tracks will be released individually on BLu ACiD Records, a subsidiary label of Black and Tan.
-We try to preserve the power and originality of american roots music but at the same time not excluding influences from any other musical styles nor any technology that is available.
+Together with fellow musician / producer Mischa den Haring he joined forces in this production unit.
+In February 2014 they released their first tracks and April 2014 the first album production: a new BOO BOO DAVIS release (What Kind Of Shit Is This?)
+After this succesful project (with several sync placements in the USA) they did some more projects and these tracks were released on BLu ACiD Records, a subsidiary label of Black and Tan.